iotaledger/iota-names/packages/auction/README.md

 Until the end of the auction period, which is defined by `AUCTION_BIDDING_PERIOD_MS`, anyone may place additional bids on the name via the `place_bid` function.
 Each bid must be greater than the last by at least `AUCTION_MIN_OVERBID_VALUE_IOTA`.
 When a new bid is successfully placed, the previous bid will be returned to the owner.

-Once the auction period is over, there is an additional quiet period to allow for last-minute bids.
-When some time, defined by `AUCTION_MIN_QUIET_PERIOD_MS`, has passed without any additional bids, the auction will be locked.
+Once the auction period is over, there may be an additional quiet period to allow for last-minute bids.
+When a bid is made near the end of the period, a small amount of additional time is added, defined by `AUCTION_MIN_QUIET_PERIOD_MS`.
+Once this full time has passed without any additional bids, the auction will be locked.

 Finally, the winner may call the `claim` function to accept their NFT.